londonlast21/Trans-Health-App/README.md

 This app is a handy way to keep track of safe healthcare providers for transgender patients.
 Using it, people can add providers, and leave comments and reviews on them, in a semi-anonymous system.

 Based on only usernames and passwords, an account can be creted without a link to any real-life information.

-Additionally, when viewing the site without an account, you will only be able to read existing orivder names and locations; no reviewss or comments are visible.
+Additionally, when viewing the site without an account, you will only be able to read existing provider names and locations; no reviews or comments are visible.

 This allows user to feel comfortable to be honest in expressing their opinions!